-It could be argued that the assailant fired two warning shots, before escalating his threat and firing two shots into the Rambler, although these may possibly have been the initial opening gambit.
+It could be argued that the assailant fired two warning shots, before escalating his threat and firing two shots into the Rambler - although these two shots may equally have been the initial opening gambit of the killer.
 The final six shots were reserved for the victims, David Faraday and Betty Lou Jensen.
 David Faraday was gunned down at point blank range by the right rear wheel, with Betty Lou Jensen fleeing in a westerly direction toward the Vallejo edge of the turnout, before succumbing.
 The following diagram uses trigonometry and the concept of the internal angles of a triangle totaling 180 degrees to calculate any remaining values.

-In the trigonometry calculator here, we place in the 17 degree and 73 degree angle, and the shoulder height or side height of 60 inches.
-This gives us a value for the distance between the shooter's feet and where the bullet would have struck, had it not been impeded by the left rear wheel well of the Rambler.
+In the trigonometry calculator here, we can place in the 17 degree and 73 degree angles, and the shoulder height or side height of 60 inches.
+This gives us a value for the distance between the shooter's feet and where the bullet would have struck had it not been impeded by the left rear wheel well of the Rambler.
 This value is 196 inches.
 To now get the distance of the shooter from the Rambler, we must calculate the length of the lower red line from the right side of the Rambler to the end of the bullet path, then deduct it from 196 inches.
 The side height or bullet entry point in the Rambler window is 43 inches and we still have the same two angles of 73 and 17 degrees, so we can now calculate this new distance.
 This value is nearly 141 inches.

 This gives us a shooter distance from the Rambler of 55 inches (196-141), or 4 feet 7 inches.
 This means with an extended arm, the gun was likely only 25-30 inches from the Rambler window when fired.
-If for example the bullet trajectory is steepened to 20 degrees from the horizontal, this would place the shooter inside of 4 feet.
+If, for example, the bullet trajectory is steepened to 20 degrees from the horizontal, this would place the shooter inside of 4 feet.
 The steeper the angle, the closer the shooter becomes.
 The height of the Rambler is 57 inches and the shooter's shoulder height is approximately 60 inches, which explains why the other shot into the headliner of the vehicle traveled virtually horizontal with little deviation and therefore failed to exit the glass on the left side of the Rambler.
 It is extremely likely that this was the first shot fired into the Rambler that night as the assailant exited his vehicle.